 The SRU also has its own Teaching Collection of nearly five hundred objects, managed by the Robert Sainsbury Library which are freely accessible for study, teaching and research.
 The items come from all three areas, but over half are Pacific objects, including some deriving from the collections of the Melanesian Missionary Society, donated to the SRU in 1991.

 A recent acquisition was 20 objects from the Kalahari region of Southern Africa, passed to the unit from UEA’s School of International Development.
-The Library has created a searchable database of the collection, which also includes the SCVA owned Paget and Wellcome collections of objects from Papua New Guinea and the Americas respectively.
+The Library has produced a searchable Database of the Collection, which was created as part of a project to catalogue and provide access to the objects, funded by a UEA Teaching Fellowship award.
+The database also includes the SCVA owned Paget and Wellcome collections of objects from Papua New Guinea and the Americas respectively.

 Collaborative relations with other museums, both regional, national and international are well established as a result of past academic research projects, exhibitions and the growing network of SRU graduates working in that sector.
 Particularly strong connections exist with the British Museum, the Cambridge University Museum of Archaeology and Anthropology, the Pitt Rivers Museum, Oxford and the Musee du Quai Branly, Paris.
 These connections and the regular visits arranged by the SRU to such institutions increases the range of collections available for study and research.